-.
-Unless the governing documents provide otherwise, doing so is a business decision for boards to make.
-Following are the arguments that often come up when boards debate the issue.
+Business Decision.
+Unless the governing documents provide otherwise, seeking FHA certification for the entire project is discretionary.
+Following are arguments that often come up when boards debate the issue.